LIVING BY THE LIFE OF CHRIST

 First, there are the dealings of God.
 Each saint, each believer, should be aware God is dealing with him or her continually.
-Perhaps many believers do not realize this, supposing while they are waiting to go to Heaven, Satan is harassing them needlessly.
+Perhaps many believers do not realize this, supposing that Satan is harassing them needlessly while they are waiting to go to Heaven.

-We read in the newspaper about what is taking place in the world.
+We read in the news about what is taking place in the world.
 We can see the lying, the injustice, the malice, the self-seeking that are causing wars and other forms of destruction.
-In fact, the newspapers lie so much we don’t know if what we are reading is even the truth.
+In fact, the media lie so much we don’t know if what we are reading is even the truth.

 We can choose to fret about the evil in the world.
 If we do, our sinful nature will remain intact.
 If however we go to the Lord until we have peace, a part of our old nature dies and the Life of Christ takes its place.

 You know, as I think about it, the evil in the world is caused by the fact that people exercise their own will rather than God’s will.
 What would the world be like if every person on earth did God’s will rather than his or her own will?
 We might think the world could never be like this.
 But God has said it shall be, and to pray that His will be done in the earth.
 In the new world of righteousness that is coming, every human being will do God’s will.
 No other will shall be permitted.

 All the trouble in the world and in the Christian churches is caused by people pursuing their own will instead of God’s will.

 So one aspect of learning to live by the Life of Christ is to respond correctly to the evil in the world, as God guides us and deals with us.